arupex/arupex/README.md

     └── package.json

 ## Dependency Injection LifeCycle
-can be thought of as a pyramid, were at each level the previous levels are injectable
+can be thought of as a pyramid, were at each level the previous levels are injectable as well as same level (as of v0.3.1)

                 ---------------
                /  Environment  \